“It seems like every time I study an illness and trace a path to the first cause, I find my way back to sugar.”

-There are people who eat plenty of sugar and sugar products.
-Worldwide people are consuming sugar equal to about 500 extra calories per day.
+Worldwide, people are consuming sugar equal to about 500 extra calories per day.
 That is just about what you would need to consume if you wanted to gain a pound a week.
-No wonder we have many obese men, women and children around us.
+No wonder we have many obese men, women, and children around us.

-Perhaps they think that the lack of sodium or fat in sugar makes it less harmful.
-They harbour a false notion that the risk of excess sugar consumption is less than that of having too much saturated and trans fat, sodium or calories in their diet.
+Why do some people add sugar to almost everything they consume?
+Perhaps they think that the lack of sodium or fat in sugar makes it less harmful or harbor a false notion that the risk of excess sugar consumption is less than that of having too much saturated and trans fat, sodium or calories in their diet.
 Some even espouse the adage “what you don’t know won’t hurt you.”

 Sugar specifically promotes obesity.
-In the past 30 years, the rate of childhood obesity has doubled and the rate of adolescent obesity has tripled.
+In the past 30 years, obesity in children has doubled and the rate of adolescent obesity has tripled.
 The main factor is fat accumulation in the trunk of the body.
 One cause may be the wide consumption of fructose-laden beverages.
 In 2010, a study in children found that excess fructose intake (but not glucose intake) caused visceral fat cells to mature that set the stage for obesity at a young age leading to heart disease and diabetes.

-To curb rising obesity, some sectors want drinks having high sugar content taxed in the same way as cigarettes.
+To curb rising obesity, some sectors want beverages having high sugar content taxed in the same way as cigarettes.

 In the following video, Jeremy Paxman with his forthright and abrasive interviewing style speaks to James Quincey, president of Coca-Cola Europe about the sugar content in their regular Coke on BBC Two’s Newsnight.